ElAngel378/GBDASH/Readme.md

 GB Dash is a demake of Geometry Dash for the gameboy :)

+Check Sotos24_branch for the current active game in development

 Download Nightly here (Sotos24's branch): [DOWNLOAD](https://github.com/ElAngel378/GBDASH/releases/download/nightly/GBDASH.gb)

 ## Development Info